Terms & Conditions

 Portrait Completion Time Line

 The time line for the completion of a portrait can vary greatly depending on several factors, such as the size and number of subjects in the portrait, whether a custom background is required, how many changes are requested by the customer, time spent waiting for approvals and payments from customers, etc. Because of these factors, the artist cannot be held to any specific time line.
-If however, there are no delays on the customers end, such as waiting for payments or approvals, or excessive changes to the portrait, most portraits should be finished and delivered within 8-14 days of receiving all customer supplied reference materials.
+If however, there are no delays on the customers end, such as waiting for payments or approvals, or excessive changes to the portrait, most portraits should be finished and delivered within 14-21 days of receiving all customer supplied reference materials.
+Please note that some oil paintings can take as much as three months to dry!